Shuttle/shuttle-esb/service-bus.md

 	IServiceBusConfiguration Configuration();
 ```

-Here are the defaults used and the `IServiceBusConfigurationBuilder` method to specify and implementation:
+Here are the defaults used and the `IServiceBusConfigurationBuilder` method to specify a specific implementation (snippets only):

 ### TransactionScopeFactory
 ``` c#